 What We Don’t Eat

-As we have matured, our diets have evolved as well – going from meat eaters, to vegetarians, to vegans, to gluten-free connoisseurs, to a pair who now base our eating habits around the Plant Paradox Program, as researched and proposed by Dr. Steven Gundry.
+As Kim and I (Ryan) have matured, our diets have evolved as well – going from meat eaters, to vegetarians, to vegans, to gluten-free connoisseurs, to a couple who currently bases our eating habits around the Plant Paradox Program, as researched and proposed by Dr. Steven Gundry.

-We accomplish that by limiting our intake of lectins, which are harmful chemicals, found in most plants, that inflict intestinal distress, autoimmune disease, fat storage, brain fog, and more atrocities to their unknowing consumer.
+We accomplish this by restricting our intake of lectins, which are harmful chemicals – found in most plants – that inflict intestinal distress, autoimmune disease, fat storage, brain fog, and more atrocities to their consumer.

 The foods that contain lectins (the foods we don’t eat) are:

-- Legumes: beans, peanuts, lentils, cashews, and more
+- Legumes (unless pressure-cooked): beans, peanuts, lentils, cashews, and more

 - Pseudo-grains: quinoa, amaranth, buckwheat, and more